patrickchugh/terravision/docs/README.md

 ```

 # Annotating generated diagrams
 No automatically generated diagram is going to have all the detail you need, at best it will get you 80-90% of the way there.
-To add custom annotations such as a main diagram title, additional labels on arrows or additional resources created outside your Terraform, include an `terravision.yml` file in the source code folder and it will be automatically loaded.
+To add custom annotations such as a main diagram title, additional labels on arrows or additional resources created outside your Terraform, include a new file `terravision.yml` file in the source code folder and it will be automatically parsed by terravision.
 Alternatively, specify a path to the annotations file as a parameter to terravision.

 ``` bash
 terravision --source https://github.com/your-repo/terraform-examples.git --annotate /Users/me/MyDocuments/annotations.yml